Rabbid76/graphics-snippets/documentation/draw_mesh.md

 Draw the array in core mode:

-    GLuint vetexAttribIndex;  // index of the vertex attrbute (shader) GLuint normalAttribIndex; // index of the normal attribute (shader) GLuint texCorAttribIndex; // index of the texture coordinate attribute (shader)
+    GLuint vetexAttribIndex;  // index of the vertex attribute (shader) GLuint normalAttribIndex; // index of the normal attribute (shader) GLuint texCorAttribIndex; // index of the texture coordinate attribute (shader)